Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 13
 Maybe I leave the logic of a WMS for later, I should create a basic function like, create order.
 And just have it sent to the TMS.
+Considering this the new flow, for creating a random order, would have to be something like: select a random vehicle > select random warehouse, select random product, select random supplier > select random quantity below vehicle constraints >